Trump Castle (series): Trump Castle (1989)

-Trump Castle: The Ultimate Casino Gambling Simulation was released in 1989, for Amiga, Apple II, Atari ST, Commodore 64, Commodore 128, and DOS.
+Trump Castle: The Ultimate Casino Gambling Simulation was released in 1989, for Amiga, Apple II, Atari ST, Commodore 64, Commodore 128, and MS-DOS.
 In the United Kingdom, the game was released in February 1990.
 In 1991, the game was republished by Capstone along with two non-gambling games as a compilation titled The Big Deal.
 Trump Castle was also republished by Capstone as Casinos of the World, a 1992 compilation that included two other gambling games.

 The game is set at Trump's Castle hotel-casino in Atlantic City, New Jersey, and includes six different gambling games: blackjack, craps, keno, roulette, video poker, and nine distinct slot machines.
 Each of the games follow the rules and regulations established by the New Jersey Casino Control Commission, except for keno, which, in reality, was not available in New Jersey casinos.
 The Trump Castle logo is featured onscreen during each of the gambling games.
 The game manual includes a shortened version of Trump Castle's Guide to Gambling, which explains the rules of blackjack, craps, and roulette.
 The game also includes coupons for the real Trump Castle.

 IntraCorp unveiled the game at the Winter Consumer Electronics Show in January 1989.
 It was the first software game associated with Donald Trump, and was the first game to be released by Capstone.
 The game was intended to promote the Trump's Castle resort.
 Roger Wagner, the president of Trump's Castle, said, "We always like to keep our name, our logo or our picture out there in front of the consumer.
 Some of the people who buy the software may never have been in Atlantic City.
 After they see the picture of the Castle and try their hand at the games they might come here and try the real thing."